Scholar Support Hub

 Conflict of Interest

-Sed sapien metus.
-Where a supervisor has a personal or financial interest in the outcome of your research, you must notify your institution to protect both yourself and academic integrity.
+Where a supervisor has a personal, financial, or professional interest in the outcome or direction of your research, you must notify your institution formally to ensure your academic independence and research integrity are protected.